Arturo Toscanini: Toscanini and Cantelli

 In May 1948, Toscanini attended a series of rehearsals at La Scala, in which he was flabbergasted by the young conductor leading the orchestra, Guido Cantelli.
 Toscanini saw in Cantelli "a vision of his younger self", and took him under his protective wing, much like a son.
 Toscanini invited Cantelli to conduct his own NBC Symphony in New York.
 In the following years, he developed a strong bond with the Cantellis.
 In a letter, he predicted to Cantelli's wife, Iris, a bright future for her husband.
 Cantelli, considered one of the most talented conductors ever, did indeed rise to the point of becoming Music Director of La Scala, en route to becoming director of the New York Philharmonic.

-Cantelli was heading to New York to conduct the Philharmonic in November 1956, but he died in the Linee Aeree Italiane Flight 451 airplane clash.
+Cantelli was heading to New York to conduct the Philharmonic in November 1956, but he died in the Linee Aeree Italiane Flight 451 airplane crash.
 The Maestro, ailing and past 89 years of age, was waiting for Guido in New York.
 His family decided not to inform him of the tragedy, fearing the news might kill him.
 They instead contrived a fake telegram, in which Cantelli informed Toscanini that he had to delay his departure due to an attack of lumbago.